tylermercer/personal-website/src/en/posts/software/free-lunches.md

 ---
 title: Free Lunches in Frontend Dev
-description: We can have developer velocity _and_ meet the performance needs of marginal users
+description: We can have developer velocity _and_ meet the performance needs of marginal users.
 dropCap: true
 draft: true
 ---